carljparker/data-512/data-512-a1/README.md

+# Project objective #

+This project extracts Wikipedia traffic data using two separate versions of the Wikipedia REST API.
+It processes this data and exports it as a CSV file: `en-wikipedia_traffic_200712-202008.csv`.
+The project also creates a plot of the data: `en_wikipedia_traffic.png`.

+The project objective, however, is not only to perform the above tasks, but to do so in a way that would be easily reproducible by others--using the artifacts that are contained in this repository directory.

 # Data sources #

 The data used by this software was extracted using the Wikimedia Analytics Query Service (AQS) REST API.
-Specifically, the **Pagecounts** and **Pageviews** endpoints.
+Specifically, the **Pagecounts** (legacy) and **Pageviews** endpoints.
 These endpoints are documented at the following pages.

 **Pagecounts**
 >  <https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts>